WiIIiam278/HuskChat/docs/Channels.md

 On a single server setup, the `LOCAL` and `LOCAL_PASSTHROUGH` scopes duplicate the `GLOBAL` and `GLOBAL_PASSTHROUGH` scopes.

 ### Default channels
+> **Note:** This feature is only used on Bungee/Velocity servers.

 You must define a `default_channel` in config.yml that players will be put in when they join.

-Additionally, you can define server specific defaults in the `server_default_channels` section.
+Additionally, you can define server-specific defaults in the `server_default_channels` section.
 When a player changes to a server with a server_default_channel assigned, the player will automatically switch to the specified channel

 ```yaml
 server_default_channels: